 Throughout the program, future engineering faculty members will learn about preparing for and navigating the faculty application process.
 By the end of this program, participants will have the tools and knowledge to positively launch their faculty careers.

-This program takes place in two (2) two-hour- long sessions, plus one (1) special one-hour-long mentoring session.
+This program takes place in two (2) two-hour- long sessions.
 Throughout the program, there will be numerous opportunities to interact with the facilitator and other participants, with ample time provided for questions, discussion, and reflection.

 How You Will Benefit